salmelo/foundryvtt-wicked-ones/README.md

 ### Using Foundry System Browser
 Navigate to the Wicked Ones system and hit install!
 ## Usage
-The module contains six "actor" types: Wicked Ones, Minion Packs, Dungeons, Factions, Adventurer Parties and finally Clocks, each with their own customized styled sheets.
+The module contains six "actor" types: Wicked Ones, Minion Packs, Dungeons, Factions, Adventuring Parties and finally Clocks, each with their own customized styled sheets.

 Most parts of these sheets can be filled in by selecting and customizing "items".
 Those consist of: Adventurers, Callings, Defenses, Downtime Projects, Dungeon Duties, Rooms and Themes, Gear, Supply, Impulses, Monster Races, Revelries and more.